llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 associated with the callback, and `ompt_directive_info_t` is designed so that null-initialization of all fields logically indicates the case when the callback is not associated with a directive or runtime library routine.
-If the callback is `ompt_callback_target_data_op`, `ompt_get_data_expression` returns an expression identifying the data on which the operation associated with the callback is performed, and it otherwise returns `NULL`.
+If the callback is `ompt_callback_target_data_op` or `ompt_callback_target_data_op_emi`, `ompt_get_data_expression` returns an expression identifying the data on which the operation associated with the callback is performed, and it otherwise returns `NULL`.
 Often the expression is just a variable name, but it can also include a more complex expression, such as an array section, if specified in an explicit `map` clause.

 The OMPT callback functions that Clacc's OpenACC runtime implements call these entry points to retrieve information to pass to OpenACC